RanolP/node-esm-linaria-repro/README.md

 In this project, the rollup configuration file uses ESM.
 I want to use `@linaria/rollup` here.
-I just import default `linaria` function... and it is not callable.
+I just import default `linaria` function... and it is not a function.

 ```sh
 sh-5.1$ npm run styled